orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Gives you the possibility to use the `example`/`examples` fields from your OpenAPI specification as mock values.

+#### generateEachHttpStatus

+Type: `Boolean`.

+Gives you the possibility to generate mocks for all the HTTP statuses in the `responses` fields in your OpenAPI specification.

 #### baseUrl

 Type: `String`.